Skip to content

 One written report.
 Every issue ranked by impact.

-Crawlability, indexing, and site structure.
-Core Web Vitals against Google’s thresholds, LCP under 2.5s, INP under 200ms, CLS under 0.1, measured from your buyer’s market, not from China.
+Crawlability, indexing, and site structure, plus Core Web Vitals against Google’s thresholds, measured from your buyer’s market, not from China.

-Titles, headings, meta, image tags, internal links.
-Whether the English reads native or machine-made.
-And whether the page answers what Western buyers actually type, judged against EEAT.
+Whether the English reads native or machine-made, and whether the page answers what Western buyers actually type, not the literal product translation.

 Your full backlink profile against where you want to rank.
-Top-three sites carry 100 to 250 referring domains, about 3.8x more than the rest, so we measure exactly how wide your gap is.
+Top-three sites carry about 3.8x more referring domains, so we measure exactly how wide your gap is.

 The technical layer feeds straight into Onsite SEO.
 The authority gap feeds the plan in Offsite SEO.
 And the AI-visibility check feeds GEO.
 The audit is the map the rest is built from.